Guide, Updated 15 May 2026

 The framework above describes cohort-level success.
 Individual learners still vary within cohorts.
 Two 17 year olds with identical preparation can have different first-attempt outcomes because of test-day anxiety, lesson timing relative to test, unfamiliar route features, or simple variation in marking calls on borderline faults.
 The framework predicts cohort outcomes accurately but does not predict any single learner's test.

 Practical implication: a learner who fails despite hitting all the framework markers should not conclude the framework is wrong.
 They should conclude they fell on the wrong side of cohort variation, take the 10 working day cooling period, address the specific fault category on their DL25, and rebook.
-Second-attempt pass rates for framework-prepared learners are around 65 to 70 percent, which is the framework working as predicted on the second sample.
+Framework-prepared learners who target the specific fault that failed them tend to do better on the retake, though the DVSA does not publish a second-attempt pass rate by preparation so no figure can be attached.
 The driving test second attempt pass rate guide covers the second-attempt picture.

 The success pattern for older learners